jvatic/marbles-js/README.md

 - Want a framework to do the heavy lifting without becoming opaque
 - Are human and sometimes need to debug things

-There are seven major components to make your life easier when working with the HTTP requests, data, and routing.
+There are five major components to make your life easier when working with the HTTP requests, data, and routing.

 ## `Marbles.HTTP`